Fantasy literature

 Fantasy literature is literature set in an imaginary universe, often but not always without any locations, events, or people from the real world.
 Magic, the supernatural and magical creatures are common in many of these imaginary worlds.
 Fantasy literature may be directed at both children and adults.

-Fantasy is a subgenre of speculative fiction and is distinguished from the genres of science fiction and horror by the absence of scientific or macabre themes, respectively, though these genres overlap.
-Historically, most works of fantasy were written, however, since the 1960s, a growing segment of the fantasy genre has taken the form of films, television programs, graphic novels, video games, music and art.
+Fantasy is considered a genre of speculative fiction and is distinguished from the genres of science fiction and horror by the absence of scientific or macabre themes, respectively, though these may overlap.
+Historically, most works of fantasy were in written form, but since the 1960s, a growing segment of the genre has taken the form of fantasy films, fantasy television programs, graphic novels, video games, music and art.

 Many fantasy novels originally written for children and adolescents also attract an adult audience.
 Examples include Alice's Adventures in Wonderland, the Harry Potter series, The Chronicles of Narnia, and The Hobbit.

 History

 Beginnings

 Stories involving magic and terrible monsters have existed in spoken forms before the advent of printed literature.
 Classical mythology is replete with fantastical stories and characters, the best known (and perhaps the most relevant to modern fantasy) being the works of Homer (Greek) and Virgil (Roman).

 The philosophy of Plato has had great influence on the fantasy genre.
 In the Christian Platonic tradition, the reality of other worlds, and an overarching structure of great metaphysical and moral importance, has lent substance to the fantasy worlds of modern works.